section-engineering-education/engineering-education/content/articles/how-to-containerize-a-mysql-based-server-and-phpmyadmin-with-docker-and-run-sql-queries/index.md

 `docker pull` will inform the Docker hub that you want to download this specified image to your local docker engine.

-You can have a look at [MYSQL image](https://hub.docker.com/_/mysql) in Docker hub.
+You can have a look at the [MYSQL image](https://hub.docker.com/_/mysql) in the Docker hub.

 MySQL servers have different versions of the release, and each version is different and not compatible with the previous versions.
 So, you need to specify the version of MYSQL to be downloaded.

 The best practice would be to download the latest stable MYSQL server version.
-That's why we are adding a `latest` flag to `docker pull mysql`.
-If you wish to download a specific version, then you have to specify it something like `docker pull mysql:8`.
+That's why we are adding the `latest` flag to `docker pull mysql`.
+If you wish to download a specific version, then you have to specify something like `docker pull mysql:8`.

 ![Docker pull MySQL latest](/engineering-education/how-to-containerize-a-mysql-based-server-and-phpmyadmin-with-docker-and-run-sql-queries/docker-pull-mysql-latest.png)